- What is testosterone?

 - Mood changes

-Acne, for example, is some of the most classic signs of high testosterone in women.
-One research found that women with severe comedonal acne had drastically higher testosterone and DHEA-S levels.
-(8)
+Acne, for example, is one of the most classic signs of high testosterone in women.
+One study found that women with severe comedonal acne had drastically higher testosterone and DHEA-S levels.

 What happens when your testosterone increases?